 Social insurance is hard for the poor to introduce on their own initiative, because, as in the UK, it's hard or impossible to fund savings & insurance from a low wage, so many or most of us don't, under-cutting workers and employers with higher costs.
-The principal is the same for an individual employee deciding whether to take low-paid work, or an employer bidding for work: so long as it is legal to work without paying-in to the social insurance system, whether it's a government system or a private one, then there will be bad health care, pensions, schools and there will be poverty.
+The principle is the same for an individual employee deciding whether to take low-paid work, or an employer bidding for work: so long as it is legal to work without paying-in to the social insurance system, whether it's a government system or a private one, then there will be bad health care, pensions, schools and there will be poverty.

 Take a country in the far east where hard currency is scarce and life is physically hard.
 Visitors from Europe are shocked at bad health care but admire peoples' communities and work ethic.
 Imagine that goods from this country are allowed free access to the wealthier European market.
 Imagine that this is a special favour, given much earlier than to other countries.
 Imagine that the government in this country subsidises export production with export subsidies and charges no tax on goods made in special free trade zones.
-How do they do they subsidise things and not charge tax?
+How do they subsidise things and not charge tax?
 Aid.
 In the Marie Antoinette school of ethical fashion, this country would rapidly become rich.
 This country exists.
 It is called Bangladesh and has not become rich in terms of opportunity or safety-net or hard currency for people who do ordinary jobs.

 Marie Antoinette was interested in fashion statements, and used French taxpayers' money to promote the fashion for muslin dresses woven outside France and so competing against French textiles.
 Imagine it was woven in Bangladesh as many were.
 The portrait shows her in one.
-She probably encouraged the a fashion and more muslin was probably sold.
+She probably encouraged a fashion and more muslin was probably sold.
 Despite the French dress orders, there is still poverty in Bangladesh 230 years later because the place is run like the Ancient Regime of France in the eighteenth century.
 Between the year 2000 and 2009 textile exports nearly doubled and the hourly wage in textiles nearly halved from 43¢ to 22¢, and this is not a freak event: Bengalis or Bangladeshis have been supplying textiles from there to Europe for centuries and still not sorted-out poverty in Bangladesh.

 Rana Plaza was an example of a place with a lot of clothing production but not a lot of factory safety or health-care for people on low incomes.
 It proved that Bangladeshis need something like National Insurance and safer factories.
 They do not need another dress order as a way of reducing poverty, while European public services do need a home-grown economy that pays tax and provides jobs.
 Marie Antoinette is not remembered for ending poverty in Bengal but for causing it in France - she was known as "Madame Déficit" for her vanity spending at home and her supplier Rose Bertin as Minister of Fashion. and when bread supplies were so low that associated salt taxes couldn't be raised, the Queen is remembered as saying "let them eat cake".
 As in the UK today, there were large numbers of people with access to court who did not pay tax and tended to set opinion.
 As in the UK today, there was little pressure on the regime to spend tax revenue on public services in the country where it was raised, with various wars donations and vanity projects taking precedence.

-The real problems of european shoe production and manufacturing jobs in Europe
+The real problems of European shoe production and manufacturing jobs in Europe

 A shopkeeper selling to a niche ethical market will want to sell shoes with other specific ethical adjectives attached, like "made in a democratic welfare state".
 There isn't much choice.
 If you are buying shoes for a stall or a web site or a single shop, far-eastern suppliers do not want to sell.
 If your niche market is an ethical one, you do not want to buy either, despite what Ethical Fashion Forum says.
 You do not want to receive a sheaf of corporate social responsibility documents from a consultant in the UK who also works for Nike and has audited returns about factory procedures.
-You have no choice but to be a bit more ethically pure than the buyers at big companies who have higher costs on the UK side of their operations and need to get bulk discount on the far-eastern side.
+You have no choice but to be a bit more ethically pure than the buyers at big companies who have higher costs on the UK side of their operations and need to get a bulk discount on the far-eastern side.
 Some traders like Pants to Poverty have made great efforts to work with artisan suppliers in India - poor people in rich countries.
 That project particular project has failed, but it was a fashionable idea for a while.

-Shopkeepers can buy from wholesalers, but the range and information about the range it is seldom what a vegan shoe company or someone in any ethical fashion market would want to sell.
-For example if you look for fair trade Bangladeshi fabric, you find muslin.
+Shopkeepers can buy from wholesalers, but the range and information about the range is seldom what a vegan shoe company or someone in any ethical fashion market would want to sell.
+For example, if you look for fair trade Bangladeshi fabric, you find muslin.
 If you look for European-made footwear you find mainly slippers and wellies.

 Shoe factories exist in democratic welfare states and Europe, but tend to make for traditional and niche markets like ballroom dancing, bowls, fetish, high fashion, posh, and vegan.
-It's hard to find a firm selling complex trainers, or skate shoes.
+It's hard to find a firm selling complex trainers, football boots or skate shoes.